scribbledlife/boardkey/README.md

 - Huge shoutout to the KMK community
 - Linus Tech Tips
 - Hack Club Community for the inspiration and help
-- Inspired by [list any boards / people / videos if relevant]

-Happy typing! 🥨⌨️